AtomFry/LaunchBoxReShadeManager/README.md

 ..\LaunchBox\LaunchBoxReShadeManager\ReShade versions for games\\{PLATFORM}\\{GAME}

-Where {PLATFORM} is the safe name of the platform
+Where {PLATFORM} is the safe name (more on "safe names" below) of the platform
-Where {GAME} is the safe name of the game
+Where {GAME} is the safe name (more on "safe names" below) of the game

 You can replace the bezel for a game by replacing the Bezel.png file at the following path:
 ..\LaunchBox\LaunchBoxReShadeManager\ReShade versions for games\\{PLATFORM}\\{GAME}\\reshade-shaders\Textures\Bezel.png